abhigyanghosh30/OpenIDFastAPI/README.md

 # OpenIDFastAPI

-A simple webapp for testing the feasibility to
+A simple webapp for testing the feasibility for integrating OpenID with FastAPI

 ## Installation